culanomeara/adventureswithwood/README.md

 #### Create notification

-When a user submits a project/post successfully, a message apears at the top of the page confirming the submission of the project/post.
+When a user submits a project/post successfully, a message appears at the top of the page confirming the submission of the project/post.

 - Project Submission Notification